StephenTechnology/raspberry-pi-jumpbox-tailscale-wol/README.md

-# raspberry-pi-jumpbox-tailscale-wol
+# Raspberry Pi jumpbox using tailscale and etherwake
-Build a Raspberry Pi based project to allow me to wol my host server
+A RPi build that allows secure external SSH for the purpose of WOL my host server